GrapesJS/grapesjs/docs/modules/Plugins.md

 ## Boilerplate

-If you want to start with a production-ready boilerplate for a named plugin, you might want to try  [grapesjs-plugin-boilerplate](https://github.com/artf/grapesjs-plugin-boilerplate) which you can clone and start developing a named plugin immediately.
-For more informations check the repository
+For fast plugin development, we highly recommend using [grapesjs-cli](https://github.com/artf/grapesjs-cli) which helps to avoid the hassle of setting up all the dependencies and configurations for development and building (no need to touch Webpack o Babel configurations).
+For more information check the repository

 ## Popular Plugins